-Congratulations to the winners of the 2013 CETL/BP Curriculum Innovation Award:
+Congratulations to the winner of the 2014 Curriculum Innovation Award:

 This annual Georgia Tech award recognizes genuine and substantial partnerships between the faculty and students of Georgia Tech and the K-12 community.

-- Kelly Voss, Science Teacher, Tucker High School
+- Janetta Greenwood, Senior Teacher, Dunwoody High School

 This annual award recognizes faculty who provide outstanding teaching to students in core courses.